top of page

 Psychotherapy

-Therapy usually involves one 50-minute session per week over a duration of time determined by the needs of each individual.
+Therapy involves weekly 50-minute sessions, over a duration of time determined by the needs of each individual.
+I see people at least once a week, and sometimes on a more frequent basis.

-It is important to keep in mind that therapy is not a quick fix, and healing and transformation require patience and commitment to the process.
-However, over time, taking small steps to face difficult feelings and understand yourself more meaningfully can fundamentally enhance the quality of your life and relationships.
+It is important to keep in mind that therapy requires patience and a willingness to stay with the process.
+Although this is not a quick fix, taking small steps to understand yourself more deeply over time can ultimately transform the quality of your life and relationships.

 What to expect in the first session